 Identity Theft

-Identity theft occurs when someone steals your personal information to commit fraud.
-These acts can damage your credit status and cost you time and money to restore your good name.
+Identity theft occurs when a hacker or thief steals your personal information to commit fraud.
+These acts can damage your credit status, costing you immense time and money to restore your good name and credit.

 Prevent Identity Theft